whoami91192/Code-Factory/CyberSecPortfolio/NODEMAILER_500_ERROR_FIX.md

 ## 🚨 Current Error:
 ```
-TypeError: _nodemailer.default.createTransporter is not a function
+TypeError: nodemailer.createTransporter is not a function
 ```

 ## ✅ Fixes Applied: